-As the title suggests, John Forsythe starred in this 1965 NBC sitcom as a bachelor who discovers he has inherited an all-girls school.
+John Forsythe starred in this 1965-1966 NBC sitcom as a bachelor who discovers he has inherited an all-girls school.
 Halfway through the season, the format changed to focus on spies and secret agents.

 From 1957 to 1962, John Forsythe starred in Bachelor Father on CBS as Bentley Gregg, a bachelor living in Beverly Hills, raising his niece Kelly (played by Noreen Corcoran), and looking for love.
 Following Bachelor Father‘s cancellation, Forsythe guest-starred on a number of television shows, starred in See How They Run, the first made-for-TV movie, and appeared alongside Ann-Margret in Kitten with a Whip on the big screen.

 He would return to television during the 1965-1966 season in another sitcom: The John Forsythe Show.
 It was originally titled The Mister and the Misses .
 Forsythe played, once again, a bachelor, a retired Air Force major named John Foster who inherited a school in California from his aunt.
 Imagine his surprise when he showed up and learned it was an elite all-girls school.
 Elsa Lanchester co-starred as Miss Culver, the school’s principal, and Ann B. Davis appeared as Miss Wilson, a gym teacher.
 Helping Foster run Miss Foster’s School for Girls, was an old Air Force buddy, Sgt.
 Ed Robbins (played by Guy Marks).